stratosphereips/NetSecGame/README.md

 * Find Data action finds all available data if successful
 * Attacker has to know about data before exflitration is possible
 * Attacker has to own or at least know about a host to try to Find Data
+* Since the qtable is being constructed in real time when new states are returned (and not hold in memory completely), then the agents must have a way to estimate the value of new yet-unknown states.
+This is equivalent to have an initialized qtable upon start.
+Therefore our agents assume a state value of 0 if the state is new.

 ## Actions for the Attacker
 | Action name          | Description                                                              | Preconditions                         | Effects                                          |